Blackhawks acquire de Haan in trade with Hurricanes

-CHICAGO (AP) — The Chicago Blackhawks have acquired defenseman Calvin de Haan in a trade with the Carolina Hurricanes.
+CHICAGO (AP) — The Chicago Blackhawks made another trade for a veteran defenseman on Monday, acquiring Calvin de Haan in a deal with the Carolina Hurricanes.

-The Blackhawks also received minor league forward Aleksi Saarela from the Hurricanes in exchange for defenseman Gustav Forsling and goaltender Anton Forsberg.
+The Blackhawks also received minor league forward Aleksi Saarela in exchange for defenseman Gustav Forsling and goaltender Anton Forsberg.

-Chicago has been looking to upgrade its defensemen since it missed the playoffs last season for the second straight year.
+Chicago has been looking to upgrade its blue line since it missed the playoffs last season for the second straight year.
 It acquired Olli Maatta in a trade with Pittsburgh on June 15.

+The addition of de Haan and Maatta raises questions about what the Blackhawks might do with the rest of their defensemen.
+They also have Duncan Keith, Brent Seabrook, Connor Murphy, Erik Gustafsson, Carl Dahlstrom and Slater Koekkoek on their roster, and Henri Jokiharju could take on a prominent role after finishing last season in the minors.

 De Haan was selected by the New York Islanders with the 12th overall pick in the 2009 draft.
 He spent his first six seasons with the team before joining Carolina last summer, signing a four-year contract worth $18.2 million.